 Get to know these endangered nocturnal marsupials, which are no bigger than a mouse – making them almost impossible to spot in their natural habitat.

-Forget setting up camp outside at night with your binoculars to catch a glimpse, just stop by the local Visitor Information Centre, ‘At the Creek’, for an up-close Dunnart encounter with Donald and Douglas during their daily feeding time at 10am or 1pm.
+Forget setting up camp outside at night with your binoculars to catch a glimpse, just stop by the local Visitor Information Centre, ‘At the Creek’, for an up-close Dunnart encounter with Donald and Duncan during their daily feeding time at 10am and 2pm.

 Unless you’re travelling in winter, you’ll want to find somewhere to cool off when the temperature rises.